ajhsu/chromecast-device-emulator/README.md

 chromecast-device-emulator: scenario-recorder module loaded.
 ```

-Which means that you're ready to go.
+It means you're ready to go!

 > NOTE:
-> Since the `receiver-utils` needs to record messages from WebSocket,
+> Since the `receiver-utils` need to pre-record messages from WebSocket,
-> it will doing something hacky on your receiver app.
+> it makes some hacky modification onto your receiver app during the runtime.
-> So please remember to remove the above script tag on your production build.
+> So please remember to remove the above script tag from your production build.

 #### 2. Start to record your scenario
-Once you placed the message recorder into your receiver app, you can start your user scenario on real devices, like casting, pausing, changing volume, seeking .. etc.
+Once you placed the message recorder into your receiver app, you can start the user scenario on the physical device (e.g. casting to the device, pausing a video, changing the volume, seeking for specific progress).
-Each of these commands will eventually be recorded into our scenario JSON file.
+Each of the user behavior/interaction will be recorded in the scenario JSON file.

 #### 3. Export scenario JSON
-Once you've finished your user scenario, you are ready to export your scenario JSON from Chrome DevTool via remote debugging.
+Once you've finished your user scenario, you are ready to export the scenario JSON from Chrome DevTool:

-Open up you console drawer, and type `CDE.exportScenario()` to export the scenario JSON.
+Open up your console drawer and type `CDE.exportScenario()` to export the scenario JSON.

 Then you will get a HUGE JSON output like this: